 The first step in generalizing inclusion hypotheses is mapping the hypotheses from their respective generalized examples to the newly created generalization.
 This involves replacing the names of entities with the names of corresponding entities in the generalization.
 Next, inclusion hypotheses are pruned by removing any assertions that do not hold on the new generalization.
-In Figure 4, the facts (isa a wedge) and (isa i block) are pruned from the inclusion hypotheses of the constituent examples because they are not true of the resulting generalization; rather, the corresponding generalized entity g{ai} is not known to be either wedge or block.
-After pruning, the two inclusion hypotheses are joined by a union operation on their component facts, and become a conjunctive hypothesis associated with the new generalization
+In Figure 4, the facts (isa a Wedge) and (isa i Block) are pruned from the inclusion hypotheses of the constituent examples because they are not true of the resulting generalization, i.e., the corresponding generalized entity g{ai} is not known to be either Wedge or Block.
+After pruning, the facts of the two inclusion hypotheses are unioned to create a conjunctive hypothesis associated with the new generalization

 Next, the system uses the generalization operation to identify and discard erroneous exclusion hypotheses.
-In Figure 4, exclusion hypothesis (isa i wedge) of the middle example is erroneous because it shares a example generalization with the topmost whose corresponding entity a is a wedge.
+In Figure 4, exclusion hypothesis (isa i Wedge) of the middle example is erroneous because it shares a generalization with the topmost example whose corresponding entity a is a Wedge.
 Consequently, the exclusion hypothesis is discarded.
 Remaining exclusion hypotheses are mapped onto the resulting generalization.
-Finally, the system discards exclusion hypotheses of the resulting generalization that are more specific than other associated hypotheses.
-For some exclusion hypothesis composed of fact set f, any hypothesis of fact set f' such that $f \subseteq f'$ is eliminated.
+Finally, the system discards exclusion hypotheses of the resulting generalization that are more specific than other associated hypotheses (i.e., for every exclusion hypothesis composed of fact set f, any hypothesis of fact set f' such that $f \subseteq f'$ is eliminated).
 In Figure 4, hypothesis h_e of the topmost example is discarded for this reason.